 The first time I had this I used the same amount of coffee that I would any other brew.
 It poured a very pale shade of coffee water.
 I understand fully that this is a light roast.
 But this was a pale brew even for me.

-The next pot was filled to the brim with coffee grounds in hopes of getting a better brew.
+The next pot was filled to the brim with coffee grounds to get a better brew.
 I had to use a lot more, but I did not yield a satisfying cup where I desired more than one cup.

 There is nothing complex about this brew.
 It's basic morning coffee at best.
 But if you are home, you deserve better.
 You deserve something that you can drink that will put a smile on your face.

-For $3.99 for 14 ounces, this is relatively inexpensive for coffee.
+For $3.99 for 14 ounces, this is a relatively inexpensive coffee.
 But I can taste right through the price on this one.
-While the small lots are hit or miss, there is something about those single origin coffees that reminds me of how special coffee can and should be.
+While the small lots are hit or miss, there is something about those single-origin coffees that reminds me of how special coffee can and should be.